Lightroom Preset Packs & Instructions

 Lightroom Preset Pack - Night Cityscapes

 This Lightroom preset pack contains 6 of my most used night cityscape presets, plus a photoshop action and lightroom brush for use with the Cinestill 800T preset.
-This are all intended for photographers shooting in RAW mode, and can work for both long exposure and handheld night photos.
-Three of these presets are based on popular film stock types.
+Three of these presets are based on popular film stock colour science.
+These presets are intended for photographers shooting in RAW mode, and can work for both long exposure and handheld night photos.
+These presets will also work for smartphone .jpegs if the highlights and shadows sliders are moved closer to 0.

 To install the Red Halation Photoshop Action: